Dr Aneesh Barai

 -The neoliberalisation of higher education, as represented in fantasy novels about wizard universities (e.g. Terry Pratchett, Diana Wynne Jones, Lev Grossman, Cecilia Tan).

--Youth activism relating to pacifism, climate crisis and LGBTQIA+ youths, in children’s film, television and computer games (e.g. Howl’s Moving Castle, Steven Universe, She-Ra, Final Fantasy VII).
+-Youth activism and media messages relating to pacifism, policing, racism, climate crisis, and queer youths, in children’s film, television and computer games (e.g. Howl’s Moving Castle, Steven Universe, She-Ra, Final Fantasy VII).

--Trespass Evaluation: This project takes an innovative approach to participatory research, organised by Dr Becky Parry, and run with the work of two Research Associates, in collaboration with Network Rail and the National Railway Museum.
-We have also undertaken archival research with the museum into historical campaigns to prevent dangerous behaviour around railway lines, including examining works by Roger Hargreaves, Roald Dahl and Quentin Blake made especially for anti-trespass campaigns.
+-Evaluating Trespass Prevention (2021-22): This project took an innovative approach to participatory research, organised by Dr Becky Parry, and run with the work of Dr Ryan Bramley and Dr Marion Oveson as Research Associates, in collaboration with Network Rail and the National Railway Museum.
+For my part of the project, I worked with Dr Bramley to undertake archival research with the museum into historical campaigns to prevent dangerous behaviour around railway lines, including examining works that Roger Hargreaves, Roald Dahl and Quentin Blake made especially for anti-trespass campaigns.
+Output: article with Dr Bramley as lead author (2024, see publication list)

 - Publications